jentrialgo/imovil2014/README.md

 # imovil2014
-Repository for Hacker Master, an Android app developed for the course Informática Móvil of the EPI Gijón
+Repository for Master Hacker, an Android app developed for the course Informática Móvil of the EPI Gijón

 This is a game for Android for practicing basic concepts of computers and